-“A funky little guesthouse with just 6 rooms, centrally located in one of the oldest parts of the city”
+“A funky little guesthouse with just 6 rooms and a cocktail bar, centrally located in one of the oldest parts of the city”

 There are just 6 guests rooms.
 Half have gorgeous views over the canal and all use a colourful mix of Ikea style and vintage elegance to create their individual theme (names include Africa, Baroque and Primavera).
-Downstairs there’s a great little café-bar for breakfast, and a cocktail bar where classic mixes are served alongside house specialties.
-The perfect place for a nightcap after an evening spent at one of city’s eateries.
+Downstairs there’s a great little café-bar for breakfast, and a cocktail bar, Rosalia’s Menagerie, which is open to passersby Thursday to Saturday evenings.
+Try some of the locally-made spirits – perfect for a nightcap after an evening spent at one of the city eateries.

 - Great location, great price and great views